Preface

 The tabular spreadsheet can be shown as follows:

-Standard deviaton is square root of the variance.
+Oh, and standard deviation is just the square root of variance.

 Plot Result